 Lastly for this list, comes the Permaculture Influencer.
 This is definitely a profession that you can and should do in combination with other permaculture endeavors.
 An influencer here might look like a permaculture blogger, vlogger (video blogger), social media maven, author, speaker, or grassroots leader.
 The possibilities and combinations are endless, so always keep this one in mind.

 So to wrap this up, we hope you walk away from this podcast episode and blog post with more insight into where you’re at, where you want to be, and what is standing in your way.
-If you are already integrating permaculture into your career, let us know what it looks like below or in our Slack community.
+If you are already integrating permaculture into your career, let us know what it looks like below or in our Community.
 And if you feel a bit lost when it comes to weighing things against your WHY, check out the FREE Dreamcatcher Mini-Course if you haven’t yet.

 Keep Growing Permies!